The Candle in the Wind

 The Candle in the Wind is a fantasy novel by English writer T. H. White, the fourth book in the series The Once and Future King.
 Written in 1940, it was first published in 1958 in the collected edition.
 It deals with the last weeks of Arthur's reign, his dealings with his son Mordred's revolts, Guinevere and Lancelot's demise, and his perception of right and wrong.

+Setting

+At the start of The Candle in the Wind, White paints a bleak picture of daily life.
+Knights have enriched themselves and are building lavish castles, while peasants starve.
+The bishop of Bath is denied the position of archbishop because he has "too many" illegitimate children.
+King Arthur is tied up in a siege on Lancelot's Joyous Guard, as Mordred seeks to create trouble.